juanjqo/dqrobotics-interface-coppeliasim/README.md

 # cpp-interface-coppeliasim

 An unofficial DQ Robotics interface to connect with CoppeliaSim based on ZeroMQ remote API and C++17.
 This API provides more functionalities when compared to the legacy remote API (the one used by the [DQ Robotics interface](https://github.com/dqrobotics/cpp-interface-vrep)).
-However, **there is a high price to pay**, the ZeroMQ remote API requires **Boost** (yeah, I know :confused:).
+However, unlike DQ Robotics, cpp-interface-coppeliasim is experimental and lacks official support.

 # Overall advice: Don't use this interface for your project! :warning:

-**Please be careful** when you install the 365 billion Boost libraries.
-You could destroy your computer's memory or experience high stress when removing all components of Boost (in case you could).
-**I highly recommend** the [official DQ Robotics interface](https://github.com/dqrobotics/cpp-interface-vrep) if you want stability, support, and not installing Boost.
+**I highly recommend** the [official DQ Robotics interface](https://github.com/dqrobotics/cpp-interface-vrep) if you want stability, and outstanding technical support.

 ![Static Badge](https://img.shields.io/badge/warning-yellow)
 This project is under active development, incomplete, and experimental/unstable.
 Furthermore, it is compatible with macOS (Apple Silicon) only.
 Ubuntu versions are expected later, though.